identiops/terraform-hcloud-k3s/README.md

 ### Hetzner Cloud API Token

 Before running the project you'll have to create an access token for Terraform to connect to the Hetzner Cloud API.
+Connect to the [Hetzner cloud](https://console.hetzner.cloud), navigate to your project, select security settings - API tokens and create a new token.

 ```bash
 read -sp "Hetzner Cloud API Token: " HCLOUD_TOKEN # Enter your Hetzner Cloud API Token (it will be hidden)